 If you’re going to be in a gym or start exercising regularly you’ll want to make sure you include these essential exercises for functional strength and muscularity.

-Here’s the best exercises for guys over age 40.
+Here’s the best exercises for men over 40.

 Lat Pull-Down Or Pull-Ups